Hayley Winter, delivering a Yoga and Recovery Session to the Women's Soccer Team at the University of New Mexico.

 Yoga is the Missing Link in Athletic Training

-Hayley first started to make connections between yoga and its benefits to sport almost 20 years ago.
+Twenty years ago Hayley first started to make connections between yoga and its benefits to athletes.
 When the English Institute of Sport invited her to work with an athlete in their performance environment, she began to realize yoga was the missing link in strength and conditioning training.

 As a result, she spent the next 10 years working with athletes and their coaches, from the English Football Association to Performance Directors with the British Olympic Association.
 She has worked with athletes of all ages and abilities across many different sports.
 It was during this time that she developed Yoga Sports Science®, (YSS), and the Yoga Sports Coaching™ Courses providing world-class sports-specific yoga education to yoga, healthcare and fitness professionals.